 DIY nuisance

-Environmental concerns may arise from noise, vibration, dust, smoke, etc. and the Council has specific powers under the Control of Pollution Act 1972 and the Environmental Protection Act 1990.
-The expectation under the legislation is that 'best practice means' (BPM) will be used to prevent nuisances occurring.
+Environmental concerns may arise from noise, vibration, dust, smoke, etc., and we have specific powers under the Control of Pollution Act 1972 and the Environmental Protection Act 1990 to address those concerns.
+The expectation under the legislation is that "best practice means" (BPM) will be used to prevent nuisances from occurring.

 All contractors are required to apply BPM to their work programme and techniques, irrespective of their size or the work undertaken.
 This equally applies to householders undertaking DIY.

-As a general rule construction and demolition work (either residential or commercial) should not take place outside of the following hours:
+As a general rule, construction and demolition work should not take place outside of the following hours:

 - Monday to Friday, 8am to 6pm

-- no noisy work on Sundays or public holidays
+- No noisy work on Sunday or public holidays

 There is scope for negotiation on these hours where there are particularly noise-sensitive properties involved, emergency or specialist work.